The Baptist Story: A Summary

 The Awakening brought about a division among Baptists.
 Those who embraced the Awakening became known as Separates or New Lights.
 Those who looked with disfavor on it, primarily because of what they considered excessive emotion, were called Regular Baptists or Old Lights.
 Many Separate Baptists were suspicious of education for pastors and favored informal, emotional worship.
 Most Regular Baptists favored education and a more formal worship style.
 By 1800 the two groups had reunited, but these two distinct emphases remained in Baptist life.

-Baptists became known for
+Baptists became known for their evangelistic zeal.

 The emphasis on evangelism among the Separate Baptists began to permeate Baptist life.
 This in turn led to the growth in the number of Baptists and of Baptist churches.
 One example of the evangelistic zeal of these Baptists who were in a sense the product of the Great Awakening is the Sandy Creek Baptist Church.
 Organized in North Carolina by Shubal Stearns (b.1706–d.1771) in 1755, in just seventeen years this church was instrumental in helping to start forty-two churches from which came 125 additional evangelistic preachers.

 The commitment to both evangelism and believer’s baptism by immersion is recorded in the journals of John Leland (b.1754–d.1841), a Baptist pastor in both New England and Virginia in the latter part of the 1700s and early part of the 1800s.
 His description of baptism in Virginia indicates the strong commitment of Baptists to immersion as the correct biblical mode of baptism: “I have seen ice cut more than a foot thick, and people baptized in the water, and yet I have never heard of any person taking cold, or any kind of sickness, in so doing.”